Vedāḥ refers the sacred knowledge held in four ancient Indian collections (saṃhitās): the Ṛgvedāḥ, the Sāmavedāḥ, the Yajurvedāḥ and the Atharvavedāḥ.

 The Yajurvedāḥ is different from the Ṛgvedāḥ and Sāmavedāḥ.
 It emphasizes ritual praxis (śrāddha) and is written in a prose style that became characteristic of the later Brāhmaṇas.
 Like the Brāhmaṇas, it is dominated by the need for ritual purity and perfection.

 It is a sprawling thing that contains two semi-parallel streams of vedāḥ: the Black Yajurvedāḥ (Kṛṣṇayajurvedāḥ) and the White Yajurvedāḥ (Śuklayajurvedāḥ).
 The older Black Yajurvedāḥ Saṃhitā contains mantrā “muddled” with prose exegesis.
-The White Yajurvedāḥ Saṃhitā contains only mantrā, but they are thought to have been lifted from a saṃhitā like the Black Yajurvedāḥ that is much older than any of the extant Śuklayajurvedāḥ recensions (śākhās).
+The White Yajurvedāḥ Saṃhitā contains only mantrā, thought to have been lifted from a saṃhitā like the Black Yajurvedāḥ that is much older than any of the extant Śuklayajurvedāḥ recensions (śākhās).

 Most of the Yajurvedāḥ‘s 2086 verses (ṛc) were torn from the Ṛgvedāḥ, chopped up and rearranged to become mantrā.
 The mantrā are woven into rituals (yajus).
 Yajus are words, formulas, prescriptions and passages, some in connected form (sandhi), that link ritual action to verse (ṛc).
 The mantrā must be muttered at the right time and place, whether during ritual (yaju) or at more practical times (e.g., as curses).